Hiswe/hiswe.github.io/source/_drafts/11-parcel-with-vue.md

 ---
-title: testing parcel bundler with vue
+title: testing the parcel bundler with vue
 cover: cover.png
 comments: false
-description:
+description: how the “Blazing fast, zero configuration web application bundler” is keeping its promise
 tags:
   - advanced
   - vue